Abstract

 catFISH

-To prepare target flies, small iron filings were attached on the dorsal side of the thorax of 6-8 days old male or female flies using UV-activated glue.
+To prepare target flies, 4 to 6 particles of small iron filings (Delta Education, #060-0313 or equivalent) were attached on the dorsal side of the thorax of 6-8 days old male or female flies using UV-activated glue under CO2 anesthesia one day before the experiment.
 This allowed us to remove the target fly from a behavioral arena through a small hole using a neodymium magnet.

 6-8 days single-housed male flies were used for the experimental flies.
 A male fly was introduced in the behavioral arena and allowed to habituated to the new environment for ∼ 3 hours.
 The first target fly was introduced into the arena, and the experimental fly was exposed to the target for 20 mins.
 After the exposure, the target fly was removed from the arena as describe above.
 The experimental fly was given a 30-min interval before the second target was introduced.
 After 20 min exposure, the second target was removed, and Hr38 expression was analyzed 10 min after the target fly removal (Figure 4A and B).
-Neurons with a clear dot signal were counted as positive for the Hr38 intronic probe.
+Neurons were considered as positive for the Hr38 intronic probe when a clear dot signal with the intronic probe that co-localized with the Hr38 exonic signal was observed.

 Statistical Analysis